 To sum it up, Hola VPN must be avoided at all costs.
 Hola VPN is a proxy service masking itself as a VPN.

-As we mentioned, Hola is forgetting the Private Part in Virtual Private Networks and yet it goes around marketing itself a VPN.
+As we mentioned, Hola is forgetting the Private Part in Virtual Private Networks and yet it goes around marketing itself as a VPN.

 It’s a serious risk to online privacy and security, and we definitely don’t recommend it.
 If you’re looking for reliable/actual VPN providers, check the top Hola Alternatives.